pdjr-signalk/pdjr-skplugin-switchbank/README.md

-The plugin also provides a mechanism for decorating Signal K's 'electrical.switches.' hierarchy with user supplied metadata allowing Signal K switchbanks to be documented in a meaningful way (perhaps including the device location, product code, serial-number, etc.) and switch/relay channels to be described in terms of their function or application.
+The plugin also provides a mechanism for decorating Signal K's 'electrical.switches.' hierarchy with user supplied metadata allowing Signal K switchbanks to be described in a meaningful way (perhaps including the device location, product code, serial-number, etc.) and switch/relay channels to be described in terms of their function or application.